 This section provides a high-level assessment of potential climate impacts and highlights those greenhouse gas reduction actions that support adaptation for each type of hazard.
-While the City of Easton does not currently have the capacity to complete a more robust climate vulnerability assessment and adaptation action plan, the following analysis was completed to educate the public on local impacts and inform future efforts.
+A more detailed adaptation action plan has subsequently been developed and included as an addendum to this original CAP plan included as Appendix III.